naitikmundra/Money-Pipes/README.md

 `app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql://root:@localhost/moneypipes'
 `

-CHANGE THIS LINE ACCORDING TO YOURN NEEDS
+CHANGE THIS LINE ACCORDING TO YOUR NEEDS

 **root**  to **your mysql username**